artagnon/clayoven/README.md

 ## Configuration

-On the first run, clayoven will create a `.clayoven/ignore` file in your repository.
-This is a gitignore-like file (but uses full regular expressions) specifying which files clayoven should ignore.
-Useful for your site's `README.md` and drafts.
+`.clayoven/ignore` is a gitignore-like file (but uses full regular expressions) specifying which files clayoven should ignore.
+Useful for drafts.

 ## Slim template